 A request for proposal (RFP) can serve as an effective tool for both new and established nonprofit organizations seeking an investment manager or other financial services provider.
-Whether conducting an initial search or reevaluating an incumbent provider, nonprofits can use the RFP process to procure the investment services most encompassing of its goals.
+Whether conducting an initial search or re-evaluating an incumbent provider, nonprofits can use the RFP process to procure the investment services most encompassing of its goals.
 This requires both a firm understanding of the organization’s mission and an established framework to objectively evaluate and identify the most suitable proposals in pursuit of selecting the best service provider.
-This article will provide guidance on each step of the RFP process and discuss the key considerations to ensure its success.
+This article provides guidance on each step of the RFP process and discusses the key considerations to ensure its success.

 Before the RFP

 Before beginning the search for an investment manager, your organization should understand the various models for nonprofit investment management.
 The three most common types of providers are investment consultant, outsourced chief investment officer (OCIO), and dedicated internal investment office.

 Investment consultants inform and advise their clients.
 Typically, they provide detailed reporting and analysis for the investment portfolio, but the investment committee is ultimately responsible for investment decisions.

 OCIOs report to the investment committee, but they accept full fiduciary responsibility to invest on a discretionary basis.
 The investment committee and the OCIO mutually agree to investment guidelines upfront.
 Then, the OCIO is tasked with identifying, investing in, and monitoring best-in-class investment strategies.
 They generally provide access to an experienced investment team, fee-advantaged investment strategies, detailed reporting, portfolio analysis, and sophisticated risk management tools.